smallhadroncollider/taskell/roadmap.md

 ## Features

+- Use proper error codes
+- Performance with large files
+    > Becomes unusable with large files
+    * [x] Initially use debouncing to avoid writing too often
+    * [ ] Cache formatting results
+    * [ ] Invalidate layout cache less frequently
+    * [ ] Benchmarking tests
+    * [ ] Allow cancelling write to avoid trying to write the same file at the same time
+- Inifinite task depth?
+    > No reason, other than UX, that sub-tasks can't have sub-tasks.
 - Should be able to have new-lines in task descriptions
     * [x] Trello import
     * [ ] Regular input (Shift + Enter for new line?)